tstih/more/README.md

 You can subscribe to standard mouse events (clicks, moves, etc.) and use the `NodeAt()` function to find out which node was clicked.
-For example, if you'd like to highlight node on click, subscribe to the `MouseUp` event, find out which node was clicked, store its key, and call `Refresh()` to repaint the control.
+For example, if you'd like to highlight a node on click, subscribe to the `MouseUp` event, find out which node was clicked, store its key, and call `Refresh()` to repaint the control.

 ~~~cs